cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Visualization:
    - Visualization of dependencies and workflows in protocols (not only "simple" algorithms) is a meaningful enhancement.
-   - Attacks on weak RSA keys are described in the online help of CrypTool 1 at Help \ Scenarios \ RSA cryptosystem (demonstration), under the topic "3.
+   - Attacks on weak RSA keys are described in the online help of CT1 at Help \ Scenarios \ RSA cryptosystem (demonstration), under the topic "3.
 Attack on the RSA algorithm", which explains that factorization of the module can break the method.
      This is implemented, but not visualized.